 With the performance of the customer signature and the subsequent sending of the “binding order” to the seller, the customer makes a legally binding offer against the seller, which in turn still requires acceptance by the seller.
 The seller is responsible for the shipping costs.
 The seller can accept a customer’s offer within 5 working days.

-By submitting a written order confirmation to the customer, in which case the receipt of the order confirmation by the customer is decisive; or By requesting the customer for payment after submitting his order.
+By submitting a written order confirmation to the customer, in which case the receipt of the order confirmation by the customer is decisive; or by requesting the customer for payment after submitting his order.
 If several of the above alternatives are present, the contract comes into force at the time when one of the above alternatives occurs first.
 If the seller does not accept the offer of the customer within the aforementioned deadline, this shall be considered a rejection of the offer with the result that the customer is no longer bound to his consent.

 The deadline for accepting the offer begins on the day after the submission of the offer by the customer and ends with the expiry of the fifth working day following the submission of the offer.
-The contractual negotiations as well as the purchase contract conclusion are exclusively in German language.
+The contractual negotiations as well as the purchase contract conclusion are exclusively in German or English language.